Infrastructure requirements for OS deployment in System Center Configuration Manager

 Operating System Image: Create, Delete, Modify, Modify Folder, Move Object, Read, Set Security Scope

 Operating System Installation Package: Create, Delete, Modify, Modify Folder, Move Object, Read, Set Security Scope

 Task Sequence Package: Create, Create Task Sequence Media, Delete, Modify, Modify Folder, Modify Report, Move Object, Read, Run Report, Set Security Scope

-For more information about custom security roles, see Create custom security roles.
+For more information, see Create custom security roles.

-Use security scopes to provide administrative users with access to the securable objects used in operating system deployments, such as operating system and boot images, driver packages, and task sequence packages.
+Use security scopes to provide administrative users with access to the securable objects used in OS deployments, such as OS and boot images, driver packages, and task sequence packages.
 For more information, see Security scopes.

 Windows Deployment Services

 Windows Deployment Services (WDS) must be installed on the same server as the distribution points that you configure to support PXE or multicast.
 WDS is included in the operating system of the server.
 For PXE deployments, WDS is the service that performs the PXE boot.
 When the distribution point is installed and enabled for PXE, Configuration Manager installs a provider into WDS that uses the WDS PXE boot functions.

 If the server requires a restart, the installation of WDS might fail.